trysthout/comboer/README.md

 ### What is this?
 A Rust node implemented based on the Erlang distributed protocol.

+## How to run the examples
+`cd crates/server/examples` to run the following example.

 ### Preparation

 Running server or client depends on the epmd, so we need to start epmd first.